-Hoplands strategic development (LP 2017).
+5.12 Hersden has seen significant development through the Canterbury District Local Plan (2017) and more limited development is now proposed, along with a new Green Gap between Hersden and Westbere.
+5.13 Bread and Cheese Field (Policy R5) will provide an extension of the settlement to the South West, adjacent to the Hoplands development site.
 A mixture of housing types will be provided, and development will deliver appropriate walking and cycling connections to the Hoplands site, as well as to Sturry, to improve connectivity.
 Key views to the south will be preserved and a landscape buffer will ensure visual separation between the site and surrounding countryside.

-5.21 Land at Hersden (Policy R13) will provide a small parcel of development adjoining the strategic Land North of Hersden site (Site 8 Canterbury District Local Plan 2017).
+5.14 Land at Hersden (Policy R6) will provide a small parcel of development adjoining the strategic Land North of Hersden site (Site 8, Policy CF1).
 This will be appropriately designed to integrate well with existing development in the area, with opportunities for improving green corridors, including a natural buffer separating the Little Joiner's Wood.